awesome-button/package-tracker/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Package Tracking App for Yellow Corporation

+The web app allows to search for packages by entering an ID or user's name.
+When packages are displayed, user is able to see package id, status, expected delivery date, sender and pick-up location.

+## How to run the app

+The app is deployed on https://yellow-co-package-tracker.firebaseapp.com/

-In the project directory, you can run:
+Or you can run it from the project directory, once you have cloned this repository:

 ### `npm start`